Karaite Judaism: The Golden Age

 In the "Golden Age of Karaism" (900–1100) a large number of Karaite works were produced in all parts of the Muslim world, the most notable being a work penned by Jacob Qirqisani, entitled Kitāb al-Anwār wal-Marāqib ("Code of Karaite Law"), which provides valuable information concerning the development of Karaism and throws light also on many questions in Rabbinic Judaism.
 Karaite Jews were able to obtain autonomy from Rabbinic Judaism in the Muslim world and establish their own institutions.
 Karaites in the Muslim world also obtained high social positions such as tax collectors, doctors, and clerks, and even received special positions in the Egyptian courts.
-Karaite scholars were among the most conspicuous practitioners in the philosophical school known as Jewish Kalam.
+Karaite scholars were among the most conspicuous practitioners of the philosophical school known as Jewish Kalam.

-According to historian Salo Wittmayer Baron, at one time the number of Jews affiliating with Karaism was as much as 10 percent of world Jewry, and debates between Rabbinist and Karaite leaders were not uncommon.
+According to historian Salo Wittmayer Baron, at one time as much as 10 percent of world Jewry was affiliated with Karaism, and debates between Rabbinic and Karaite leaders were not uncommon.

 Among the staunchest critics of Karaite thought and practice at this time was Saadia Gaon, whose writings brought about a permanent split between some Karaite and Rabbinic communities.

-Anecdote about Karaites in Egypt during the 13th-century
+Anecdote about Karaites in Egypt during the 13th century

 Egypt had long been a bastion for Karaites and their teachings.
 According to David ben Solomon ibn Abi Zimra, in one day in Egypt, a great congregation of Karaites became Rabbinical Jews during the time of the Nagid Rabbi Abraham Maimonides, who, in his words, "was not reluctant to receive them."